hjben/docker-server/README.md

   - vi $HADOOP_HOME/etc/hadoop/workers

 #### 6. Start Hadoop service
-- In master container shell, run the command "/start-all.sh". then the Hadoop service will be started.
+- In master container shell, run the command "/start-all.sh".
+Then the Hadoop service will be started.
 - If you're in host shell, command below may be work for you.
   - docker exec {master_container_name} /bin/bash -c "/start-all.sh"
   - eg. docker exec master /bin/bash -c "/start-all.sh"